johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 }
 ```

+Terminals 1 and 2 show the corresponding message flow in the Faye broker and `customerService` app respectively.
+They all should weave together nicely to let you trace the entire saga through the layers of the system.

 Hooray!
 We're done right?  :beer:?

-Not so fast... did you forget this is a five-part series :smiley:?
+Not so fast... did you forget this is a six-part series :smiley:?
 Read on to see where we've still got work to do.

 ### Understanding the Limitations of Take 1

 We already know we have to clean up a few things, like adding **event handling** (e.g., handlers decorated with `@EventPattern(...)`), adding TypeScript types, and plugging in more cleanly to the framework.
 But the biggest limitation of our Take 1 implementation is its (lack of) handling of [RxJS observables](http://reactivex.io/).
 To fully appreciate this, we'll have to take a bit deeper dive into the overall flow and handling of requests through the Nest system.

 We'll explore this in greater detail in the next article, but let's start with a picture.
 The following animation shows the path a hypothetical inbound HTTP request would take through our application.
 Inner boxes with a red background are part of the Nest infrastructure.
-User supplied code lives in the "user land" space with a white background.
+User supplied code lives in the user-land space with a white background.
 Controllers are in light blue, and "Services" are in yellow.

 ![Nest Request Handling](./assets/transporter-request.gif 'Nest Request Handling')
 <figcaption><a name="Nest Request Handling"></a>Figure 1: Nest Request Handling</figcaption>